 - Berlin State Museum What Is Seen Where? (a short description of the collections in the different museums)

-New Opening Hours of Berlin State Museum from October 2020.
-Note: All Berlin State Museums are closed
+- New Opening Hours of Berlin State Museum (June 2021).

 - Regular opening hours not currently in use: Berlin State Museums Opening Hours (9 to 5 was always going to be too simple)